 Cats naturally tug at heartstrings with their big eyes, comforting purrs, and high-pitched meows.
 Furthermore, cats and kittens always seem to be desperate for homes.
 Because cat litters can come from multiple sires, it’s common for thousands of strays to be found in and around the same neighborhood.
 However, you should be aware of some precautions before welcoming a stray cat into your home.

-Call the Vet
+Call the veterinarian

 Because strays live outdoors, you don’t know what they’re bringing in.
 Most people think of fleas and ticks, but cats can also carry fatal diseases and parasites.
 Toxoplasmosis is one such offender and can cause serious health complications or death.
 Have the cat thoroughly examined and spayed or neutered if this hasn’t already been done.
-Apprise the vet of your lifestyle and potential hazards in your home such as plants that could be poisonous to felines.
+Apprise the veterinarian of your lifestyle and potential hazards in your home such as plants that could be poisonous to felines.
 Your veterinarian can help you adjust your lifestyle for your new friend.

 Stray cats are used to prowling.
 They may also be used to stealing food or eliminating wherever and whenever.
 Purchase vet-recommended food, a litter box, and other essentials and integrate your cat slowly.
 Do not punish a cat for accidents, and encourage him or her to eat often, particularly if malnourished.